Ash515/SocialMediaConnection/README.md

 ```
 $git status
 ```

-3.For using VScode for editing your files
+3. For using VScode for editing your files
 ```
 $git code .
 ```